HRizwan1/2019-team-06f/reports/sprint-03/report.md

 4. Data Encryption at Rest:

   * Encrypted using a symmetric cipher provided by OpenSSL.
-Password fields will be encrypted data using a one-way password hash.
+Password fields are encrypted using SHA1-hash with salt (salt concatenates random data with the hash)
   * MariaDB 10.0.38 has Data at Rest Encryption and is fully supported for XtraDB and InnoDB.
-This encryption method will be implemented.

   XtraDB: A storage engine for the MariaDB